brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-3.md

 - post
 - code
 title: "Webmentions in three SSGs: Part 3"
-description: "Part 3 of a five-part series about incorporating the IndieWeb into three different static site generators (SSGs)—in this case, Hugo."
+description: "Part 3 of a five-part series about incorporating the IndieWeb into three different static site generators (SSGs) — in this case, Hugo."
 author: Bryce Wray
 date: 2020-04-28T16:40:00-05:00
 lastmod: 2021-05-16T10:28:00-05:00